cefn/testcase_rollup/README.md

 # testcase_rollup

-We need to define an operation that takes a path to a single typescript file, and outputs a single javascript bundle for it.
+We need to define an operation that takes a path to a single typescript file, and outputs a single javascript bundle including it and its imports using rollup.

-So far we hav been defeated by surprising behaviours of the `input` and `include` parameters.
-This minimal reproduction is intended to inform discussion to establish what parameters are needed for this apparently simple case.

-The bundle _can_ succeed without transpiling more files than necessary but only with a surprising setting to the `include` parameter as detailed below.

-## Various include settings

-The test cases below are provided as branches to explore alternatives.
-None currently make much sense.
-Some rollup plugin configurations seem to transpile more files than the ones referenced by the `input` source .ts file.
-Others fail to match the `input` file at all.
-The configuration which works can't be sensibly derived from the input path.

-- RESULT: SUCCESS!
-  - `main` - set `include` to match `**/*.ts` two directories above relative input directory
-  - `` const include = `${path.join(inputDirRelative, "../../**/*")}.ts`; ``
-- RESULT: FAILURE: Included file `util.ts` has `Unexpected token`
+Two configurations currently succeed at compiling the input file.
+Neither makes much sense as described below.

+I am hoping there is a parameter which achieves what is **_really_** needed.

+- Specify `include` so it explicitly lists all \*.ts files which are imported.
-  - `include-exact` - set `include` to be the input file
+  - Problem: you have to inspect the recursive imports of a file to bundle it
-    - `const include = inputFileRelative;`
-  - `include-wildcard` - set `include` to match `*.ts` within directory of input file
-    - `` const include = `${path.join(inputDirRelative, "*")}.ts`;  ``
-  - `include-doublestar` - set `include` to match `**/*.ts` within directory of input file
-    - `` const include = `${path.join(inputDirRelative, "**/*")}.ts`; ``
-- RESULT: WARNING: transpiles all project .ts files in the project, including test_rollup.ts which reports `@rollup/plugin-typescript TS1259: Module '"path"' can only be default-imported using the 'allowSyntheticDefaultImports' flag`
-  - `include-none` - omit the `include` parameter altogether
+  - This defeats the purpose of a bundling library, since I will have to recursively inspect and list all imports, meaning I am effectively building my own bundling library and could just use typescript transpile.
-    - `// include,`
+- Omit `include`.
+  - Problem: rollup attempts to transpile all files in the whole project
-    - Notes: `rootDir` is implicitly the longest common path of mapreduce.js + prefix.js and `include` is implicitly `**/*.ts` ?
+  - I believe `rootDir` becomes implicitly the longest common path of mapreduce.js and prefix.js (which is the project root folder) and `include` is implicitly "\*_/_.ts".
+Hence rollup transpiles all project files.

-I believe the `include` property should control the set of files which might be considered for transpilation, (added to those referenced by the `input` file) .
-However its behaviour is surprising.
-The success cases and failure cases don't make any sense from my understanding of its intended behaviour.

-Many attempts to set the `include` parameter raise a `Syntax Error`, meaning the input file is not matched by the typescript `include`, and is therefore not transpiled beforehand : parsing typescript as javascript raises a syntax error.
+This repository is a minimal repro of the issue, with the aim of finding parameters for typescript and rollup to be able to transpile and bundling ONLY a file and its imports.

 ## Running the test case